washrafayoub/easy-web-app/README.md

   * `copyrightText` String
   * `modules`:  Array of footer modules and configurations for them

-This little package helps you to create the JSON configuration and set up the web service.
 Inside the browser it is rendered to a complete web app by [the "rest-web-gui" JavaScript framework and it's plug-ins](https://github.com/ma-ha/rest-web-ui/).

+Of course you may need to customize the CSS themes.
+You can also develop your own JavaScript view plug-ins.

 ## First project (< 1 min)
 Requires [node.ns installed](https://nodejs.org/en/download/) --